axiom-data-science/portal-docs/overview.rst

 	-**Years**-, -Data are binned by years, and statistics are across years.-

 .. note::
 	Percentiles are calculated by ordering all values in the time bin across all recorded years and selecting the value at the 10% and 90% locations in the array.
-I.e., the shaded percentile region is telling you what the -typical- temperature is at that time of year excluding the 10% most extreme values on either end.
+I.e., the shaded percentile region is telling you what the *typical* temperature is at that time of year excluding the 10% most extreme values on either end.

 .. _download-data-map-overview: